 The LSX doesn’t defy the scientific logic of smaller drivers and boxes equalling smaller sound, but that doesn’t feel like a shortcoming, especially considering its soundstage is more expansive than that of its closest rival, the Naim Mu-so.

-The undulating synthwave that undertows Thom Yorke’s Has Ended (from the Suspiria remake) manages to be atmospheric and room-filling, although naturally the LS50 Wireless would be able to more impactfully mark the occasion with its greater power, scale and dynamic reach.
+The undulating synthwave that undertows Thom Yorke’s Has Ended (from the Suspiria remake) manages to be atmospheric and room-filling, although naturally the LS50 Wireless II would be able to more impactfully mark the occasion with its greater power, scale and dynamic reach.

-That, and the extra connectivity, keeps the LS50 Wireless very much relevant in KEF’s streaming system offering.
+That, and the extra connectivity, keeps the bigger LS50 Wireless II offering very much relevant in KEF’s streaming system offering.
 But the presence of the LSX in the line-up feels almost as justified.
 Here, KEF has managed to squeeze much of its innovative system’s performance and feature set into a more modest stature, offering the convenience and versatility of the tried-and-tested package at a much more accessible price that is relatively budget for an all-in hi-fi system.

 Indeed, the LSX is a scaled-down, carefully crafted copycat of its sibling, and for that is just as triumphant.
 Take heed, rival systems, these miniature marvels are going to take some beating.